Permafrost/TundraTN/README.md

 //   - file: writes the given content to the file specified by the destination URI.
 The
 //           following additional options can be provided via the $pipeline document:
 //           - $mode: append / write
 //   - http: transmits the given content to the destination URI.
-The following adttional
+The following additional
 //           options can be provided via the $pipeline document:
 //           - $method: get / put / post / delete / head / trace / options
 //           - $headers/*: additional HTTP headers as required